jpmorganchase/payments/README.md

 You can ignore it as this is because our server is not running.
 (See [Hitting JP Morgan APIs locally section](#hitting-jp-morgan-apis-locally))

 When looking at the code we recommend looking at the pages files within the src folder, we have 3 core pages; accounts, payments and service status.
-Each page refers to a set of APIs (account services, sending a payment and gathering service status updates)
+Each page refers to a set of APIs (account services, sending a payment and gathering service status updates).
+Within client and server folders we have readme with more details on each section.

 ### Hitting JP Morgan APIs